Towards a conjecture on a special class of matrices over commutative rings of characteristic 2: Structure of the algebra

 in $R[G]$.

 On the other hand, let $\{g_i+e\mid g_i\in G,~0\leq i\leq k\}$ be any $k+1$ basis elements of $I$.
 We can assume they are pairwise distinct, since otherwise they will multiply to 0 naturally.
 Then

 Note that this sum iterates over all $\mathbb{F}_2$-linear combination of $\{g_i\mid 0\leq i\leq k\}$.
-As $\{g_i\mid 0\leq i\leq k\}$ must be linearly dependent over $\mathbb{F}_2$, each term turns out to appear $2^r$ times in the sum (in fact, $r=k-\rk\{g_i\}$).
+As $\{g_i\mid 0\leq i\leq k\}$ must be linearly dependent over $\mathbb{F}_2$, each term turns out to appear $2^r$ times in the sum (in fact, $r=k-\rk_{\mathbb{F}_2}\{g_i\mid 0\leq i\leq k\}$).
 Therefore, the sum vanishes since $\char(R[G])=2$.\qedd \end{pf}

 Theorem \ref{nildeg} indicates that any $k+1$ elements of $I$ multiply to 0, which coincides with \cite[Proposition 7]{KR21}.
 Considering Theorem \ref{isopoly}, the proof of Theorem \ref{nildeg} can become more simpler or in some sense obvious.
-In fact, under the isomorphisms in Theorem \ref{isogpring} and Theorem \ref{isopoly}, the augmentation ideal $I$ of $R[G]$ is isomorphic to the ideal $I'=(x_1-1,x_2-1,\ldots,x_k-1)$ of the polynomial algebra $R[x_1,x_2,\ldots,x_k]/(x_1^2-1,\ldots,x_k^2-1)$.
+In fact, it is easy to observe that, under the isomorphisms in Theorem \ref{isogpring} and Theorem \ref{isopoly}, the augmentation ideal $I$ of $R[G]$ is isomorphic to the ideal of the polynomial algebra $R[x_1,x_2,\ldots,x_k]/(x_1^2-1,\ldots,x_k^2-1)$.
 Note that $I'^{k+1}$ is generated by

 which are all 0.
 This is because any $(k+1)$-term multiplication of $k$ elements must contain duplicate terms, killing itself modulo $x_i^2-1$ for some $1\leq i\leq k$.
+Therefore, after establishing the isomorphisms in Theorem \ref{isogpring} and Theorem \ref{isopoly}, one can obtain a one-sentence proof of \cite[Proposition 7]{KR21}.